-CERTIFIED NEGOTIATION EXPERT: By attending this 2-day course, students will learn about negotiating styles, tactics and persuasion.
+CERTIFIED NEGOTIATION EXPERT (12 Hours CE): By attending this 2-day course, students will learn about negotiating styles, tactics and persuasion.
 Real estate transactions require high levels of skill in the art of negotiating and by learning how to create win-win scenarios for buyers and sellers is crucial in today’s marketplace.
 By learning how to gather data, probing techniques and skills, licensees will become more successful in their negotiations.

 This Class Gives You:

 ∙ The CNE® Designation